microsoft/dstoolkit-time-series-forecasting/docs/decisions/0004_branching_strategy.md

 ## Context and Problem Statement

-Time Series Forecasting Framework (TSFF) needs a coherent branching strategy that meets disparate goals, needing to move fast while avoiding breaking production and being consistent with others.
+Time Series Forecasting Accelerator (TSFA) needs a coherent branching strategy that meets disparate goals, needing to move fast while avoiding breaking production and being consistent with others.
 We should have a consistent branching, merging, and tagging strategy to meet these needs.
 More concretely:

 ## Decision Drivers

-- Ability to move fast, on multiple teams, all contributing to the framework.
+- Ability to move fast, on multiple teams, all contributing to the codebase.
 - New and occasional contributors should be able to understand the branching/merging strategy easily, even if they don't come from software engineering backgrounds.
 - Maintenance will be by a small and fluid team, so:
   - The burden of keeping new work from impacting production should be low.